PKM-Universe/PKM-Universe/README.md

 ## 🌟 What Makes This Special

-EricPokeBot is a next-generation trading bot built from the ground up with:
+PokeBot is a next-generation trading bot built from the ground up with:
 - **Latest PKHeX Core** (v25.11.16-rev.5) - Always up to date
 - **Modern .NET 9.0** - Fast and efficient
 - **Beautiful Web Dashboard** - Control everything from your browser